Graded and Filtered Fiber Functors on Tannakian Categories: Graded Fiber Functors

 \subsection{Explicit Description of $\CC_\CT$}

-Let $\CT$ be as in the preceding subsection and let $\bar k$ be an algebraic closure of $k$.
+Let $\CT$ be a Tannakian category over $k$ possessing a tensor generator and let $\bar k$ be an algebraic closure of $k$.
 In this subsection, we will describe $\CC_\CT$ by giving the set $\CC_\CT(\bar k)$ together with its $\Aut(\bar k/ k)$-action.
 Since $\CC_\CT$ is \'etale over $k$, these data determine $\CC_\CT$ uniquely.
 In this way we will obtain a description of $\CC_\CT$ not involving the language of stacks.

-For any group scheme $G$ over $\bar k$ we denote by $X_*(G)\defeq \UHom_{\bar k}(\Gm[\bar k],G)(\bar k)$ its set of cocharacters over $\bar k$.
-The following lemma is a generalization of \cite[C.3.5]{PseudoReductiveGroups}.
-The proof we give is essentially the same as the one given in [loc.cit.]. \begin{lemma} Let $G$ be a group scheme which is locally of finite type over $k$ and let $T$ be a maximal split subtorus of $G$.
+The following lemma is a generalization of \cite[Lemma C.3.5]{PseudoReductiveGroups}.
+The proof we give is essentially the same as the one given in [loc.cit.]. \begin{lemma} Let $G$ be a group scheme which is locally of finite type over a field $k'$ and let $T$ be a maximal split subtorus of $G$.
 Then the inclusion $T\into G$ induces a bijection

-\end{lemma} \begin{proof} By \cite[C.4.5]{PseudoReductiveGroups} any two maximal split tori in $G$ are conjugate under $G(k)$.
-Hence for $\chi\in \UHom_k(\Gm[k],G)(k)$ there exists $g\in G(k)$ such that $\leftexp{g}{\chi}$ factors through $T$ which shows surjectivity.
+\end{lemma} \begin{proof} By \cite[Proposition C.4.5]{PseudoReductiveGroups} any two maximal split tori in $G$ are conjugate under $G(k')$.
+Hence for $\chi\in \UHom_{k'}(\Gm[k'],G)$ there exists $g\in G(k')$ such that $\leftexp{g}{\chi}$ factors through $T$ which shows surjectivity.

-To prove injectivity, consider $\chi\in \UHom_k(\Gm[k],T)(k)$ and $g\in G(k)$ such that $\leftexp{g}{\chi}$ factors through $T$.
+To prove injectivity, consider $\chi\in \UHom_{k'}(\Gm[k'],T)$ and $g\in G(k')$ such that $\leftexp{g}{\chi}$ factors through $T$.
 Then $\Cent_G(\chi)$ contains the maximal split tori $T$ and $\leftexp{g^{-1}}{T}$.
-Thus by [loc. cit.] there exists $z\in \Cent_G(\chi)(k)$ such that $\leftexp{z^{-1}g^{-1}}{T}=T$.
-The element $gz$ lies in $\Norm_G(T)(k)$ and satisfies $\leftexp{gz}{\chi}=\leftexp{g}{\chi}$. \end{proof}
+Thus by [loc. cit.] there exists $z\in \Cent_G(\chi)(k')$ such that $\leftexp{z^{-1}g^{-1}}{T}=T$.
+The element $gz$ lies in $\Norm_G(T)(k')$ and satisfies $\leftexp{gz}{\chi}=\leftexp{g}{\chi}$. \end{proof}